 Exciting Opportunities Lie Ahead for PE&VC Firms

 - The Landmark Limited Partnership Regime for Private Funds (LPF Regime): On July 31, 2019, the Hong Kong government issued a consultation on its proposal to establish a limited partnership regime for funds.
 With the Cayman Islands and many other traditional fund domiciles implementing onerous new requirements in connection with economic substance, licensing, anti-money-laundering and a range of information requirements, this new regime is expected to create a thriving domestic industry for the development of PE&VC funds and a broad range of other private funds in Hong Kong spanning the real estate, infrastructure, credit and hedge fund market segments.
-For details about the consultation and the proposed regime, please click here.
 The government has indicated that it targets introduction of the bill into the Legislative Council for a first and second reading in the first half of the 2019-20 legislative session.

 Sidley has acted as the sole legal adviser in relation to the development of the new limited partnership regime for private funds and its related licensing considerations.